Christian Marriage Counseling: Faith-Based Counseling for Couples

 - For those experiencing substance use, please contact SAMHSA National Helpline at 1-800-662-4357

 If you and your partner are seeking couples therapy that emphasizes the role of your Christian religious affiliation, this type of marriage counseling may help you cultivate a fulfilling, healthy relationship.
-Below, we’re providing an overview of Christian marriage counseling, discussing the potential benefits of this form of therapy, and providing advice to help you find the right faith-based counselor for you.
+Below, we’re providing an overview of Christian marriage counseling, discussing the potential benefits of this form of therapy, and offering advice to help you find the right faith-based counselor for you.

 An overview of Christian counseling